bstoop-github/sqldb-maintenance-pipeline/readme.md

         - main
     always: true

-Resuling the pipeline to run on a weekly base, each sunday.
+Resulting the pipeline to run on a weekly base, each sunday.

 ___